Shares aren’t for the elite or mega-rich, nor are they restricted to Those In The Know. Anyone can buy shares.

 - Step 4: Sign up to an online broker

 - Step 5: Keep going

 - Step 6: How to sell your shares

 First you need to decide which company you are going to buy shares from.
-Now initially this involves a lot of research before your decision is made.
+Make sure you spend time doing plenty of research on this bit of your investment plan.